Royal Hibernian Military School: General

 The foundation of the School came about in 1769 when King George III granted a Charter of Incorporation on 15 July, the School Governors holding their inaugural meeting on 6 November in Dublin Castle.
+The school did not open until 6 March 1770 with school pupil roll of 140 children, including 50 girls.

 The buildings housing the school were erected in 1771 in the Phoenix Park, overlooking the village of Chapelizod in the Liffey valley (in full view of the Wicklow mountains).
 The chapel was designed by Thomas Cooley, while thirty years later Francis Johnston designed the extensions to the buildings.
 It first took in 90 boys and 50 girls as pupils (in the charge of an Inspector and Inspectress, assisted by the Chaplain and an assistant mistress) in March 1770.
 The site originally occupied 3 acre but by 1922 its boundary walls enclosed thirty three acres.

 By 1808 the system and organisation of the school followed closely that of its sister school, the Duke of York's Royal Military School (then at Chelsea, London, England).
 By 1816, when Thomas Le Fanu (father of Sheridan Le Fanu) took over as chaplain, there were 600 children at the school.

 In 1853 the school's first "stand of colours" were presented by the then Prince of Wales and, in the same year, the girls at the school left to join their own separate establishment, the Drummond School, which was founded for them at Chapelizod.
+Even before this, in the eighteenth century, there had been more boys than girls at the school.

-The school acted as a feeder to the British Army, where In the mid-19th century, children as young as 12 could enlist in the Army but generally enlistment began at 14.
-By the 1900s 50 per cent of pupils were going straight into the army.
-By this stage the school was not only an orphanage; for instance, the Army Non-Commissioned Officer father of Liam Mellows entered him there to get a good basic military training which he hoped would lead to an army career, instead it was used during the Easter Rising and the Irish War of Independence, both in fighting and in training the flying columns in guerrilla warfare.
+The school was intended to act as a feeder to the British Army, where in the mid-19th century, children as young as 12 could enlist in the Army but generally enlistment began at 14.
+In the eighteenth century, boys were more likely to go into other occupations than into the army.
+A statement made by Earl Roberts statements in 1909 reported that 80 per cent of RHMS pupils were going straight into the army on leaving the school.
+By this stage the school was regarded as an excellent source of competent soldiers and non-commissioned officers.

 Many of the school's pupils carried acts of gallantry in the wars that the British Army was involved in.
 One such individual was Frederick Jeremiah Edwards who was awarded the Victoria Cross for extraordinary bravery in the First World War.
+A war memorial was erected in the school grounds to commemorate this former RHMS pupils who died in World War 1.
+Although more detailed analysis of service records and press reports has discovered more war dead than is recorded on the memorial.